kaufmann-dev/kaufmann-dev/README.md

 - **[repository-manipulator](https://github.com/kaufmann-dev/RepoManip)**
   Bash scripts for the bulk management and manipulation of Git repositories

-  Automates tasks like licensing, cloning and rewriting commit history

 - **[purus-css](https://github.com/kaufmann-dev/PurusCss)**
   Responsive CSS drop-in framework with no JavaScript dependencies